ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 ---

-### `ibmcloud pi volc`
+### `ibmcloud pi volume-create`
-{: #ibmcloud-pi-volc}
+{: #ibmcloud pi volume-create}

 #### Create a volume
 {: #create-vol}

+`ibmcloud pi volume-create VOLUME_NAME --type TYPE --size SIZE [--shareable] [--json]`

+`ibmcloud pi volume-create VOLUME_NAME --storage-pool POOL --size SIZE [--shareable] [--json]`

+`ibmcloud pi volume-create VOLUME_NAME -affinity-policy affinity --size SIZE [--shareable] (-affinity-instance INSTANCE | --affinity-volume VOLUME) [--json]`

-`ibmcloud pi volume-create VOLUME_NAME [--type TYPE] --size SIZE [--shareable] [--affinity-policy POLICY] [--affinity-volume VOLUME] [--json]`
+`ibmcloud pi volume-create VOLUME_NAME -affinity-policy anti-affinity --size SIZE [--shareable] (-anti-affinity-instances "INSTANCE1 [INSTANCEn]" | --anti-affinity-volumes "VOLUME1 [VOLUMEn]") [--json]`

 - `VOLUME_NAME`: The name of the volume.

 **Options**

-- `--type value`: Type of the volume (use 'ibmcloud pi storage-types' to see available storage types in the targeted region); required if affinity-policy is not provided otherwise it is ignored
+- `--type value`: Type of the volume (use "ibmcloud pi storage-types" to see available storage types in the targeted region); required if --affinity-policy and --storage-pool are not provided
 - `--size value`: Size of the volume (in GB)
 - `--shareable`: Whether volume can be attached to multiple VMs
-- `--affinity-policy value`: Affinity policy for data volume being created; requires affinity-volume to be specified.
-Allowable values: [affinity,anti-affinity]
+- `--affinity-policy value`:  Affinity policy for data volume being created.
+Valid values are "affinity" and "anti-affinity".
+If --storage-pool is provided then this cannot be specified
+- `--affinity-instance value`:  PVM instance identifier or name to base volume affinity policy against; required if "-affinity-policy affinity" is specified and --affinity-volume is not provided
-- `--affinity-volume value`: Format output in JSON.Volume (ID or Name)to base volume affinity policy against; required if affinity-policy provided
+- `--affinity-volume value`: Volume identifier or name to base volume affinity policy against; required if "-affinity-policy affinity" is specified and --affinity-instance is not provided
+- `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base volume anit-affinity policy against; required if "-affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided
+- `--anti-affinity-volumes value`: Space separated list of volume identifiers or names to base volume anti-affinity policy against; required if "-affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided
+- `--json`: Format output in JSON.

+---

+### `ibmcloud pi storage-pools`
+{: #ibmcloud pi storage-pools}

+#### List all storage pools for the targeted region
+{: #list-storage-pools}

+`ibmcloud pi storage-pools [--json]`

+**Options**

 - `--json`: Format output in JSON.

 ---